 Determining on a pass/fail basis that all minimum mandatory qualifications to submit a bid (e.g., minimum experience requirements) set forth in the solicitation have been met.

-Bids found to be incomplete may be disqualified as provided for in the solicitation.
-See Section 6.10 for more information on disqualifications.

 NOTE: For low bid solicitations, administrative review should begin with the apparent low bid after verifying all calculations for all bidders.
 If the apparent low bidder is not found to be responsive, the bid must be rejected, and the next lowest price bid must be reviewed.
 In addition, notice should be provided to an apparent low bidder who is being rejected as non-responsive.
 For best value solicitations, any bids failing to meet administrative requirements should not be advanced for evaluation of technical and cost.
 Consider evaluating cost proposals last.